August 07, 2019

 It can also determine yield strength, tensile strength, yield point elongation, strain-hardening exponent, and strain ratio.

-Besides this, extension-meters have a huge scope of work in the geotechnical field.
-They are available in various types and sizes depending upon the application area.
+Besides this, extension meters have a huge scope of work in the geotechnical field.
+They are available in various types and sizes depending upon application area.

 Usually, the extensometers are classified as contact, non-contact, laser, and video extensometers.

-However, the working principle of extension-meters depends on its type as well as the application area.
+However, the working principle of extension meters depends on their type as well as the application area.
 Encardio Rite deals with a wide range of extensometers, including magnetic, electrical, mechanical, and soil extensometers.
-All of these extension-meters have different working principle.
+All of these extension meters have different working principles.